The Jezabels

 The Jezabels are an Australian indie rock band formed in Sydney in 2007.
-The band consists of lead vocalist Hayley Mary (born Hayley Frances McGlone), lead guitarist Sam Lockwood, pianist and keyboardist Heather Shannon, and drummer and percussionist Nik Kaloper.
+It consists of lead vocalist Hayley Mary, guitarist Sam Lockwood, pianist and keyboardist Heather Shannon, and drummer and percussionist Nik Kaloper.

-From 2009 to 2010, the group released three EPs, The Man Is Dead, She's So Hard, and Dark Storm — all produced and engineered by Lachlan Mitchell.
-Two of their releases have reached the ARIA Singles Chart Top 40: the Dark Storm EP (October 2010) and their single "Endless Summer" (August 2011).

-They released their debut studio album, Prisoner, on 16 September 2011.
+From 2009 to 2010, the group released three EPs, The Man Is Dead, She's So Hard, and Dark Storm—all produced and engineered by Lachlan Mitchell.
+Two of their releases have reached the ARIA Singles Chart Top 40: the Dark Storm EP (October 2010) and the single "Endless Summer" (August 2011).
+They released their debut studio album, Prisoner, in September 2011.
 It peaked at No. 2 on the ARIA Albums Chart and won Best Independent Release at the ARIA Music Awards of 2012.
-Their second album, The Brink, was released on 31 January 2014.
-Synthia, their third album, came out on 12 February 2016.
+Their second album, The Brink, came out in January 2014.
+Synthia, their third record, was issued in February 2016.

-The band went on indefinite hiatus in December 2017.
+The band went on indefinite hiatus in December 2017 and reunited for a concert tour in 2022.